5 Tax Saving Tips to Help your Clients

 1. Income Tax Deduction: The donor receives an immediate tax deduction in the year they contribute to their DAF.
 Since Hudson Community Foundation (HCF) is a public charity, contributions made to HCF's Advisor Managed Donor Advised Funds immediately qualify for maximum income tax benefits.
 The IRS does mandate annual limitations, depending upon the donors adjusted gross income (AGI):

 - Deduction for cash – up to 60 % of AGI.

 - Deduction for securities and other appreciated assets – up to 30 % of AGI.

 - There is a five-year carry-forward for unused deductions

-2. Capital Gains Tax Avoidance: The donor will incur no capital gains tax on gifts of appreciated assets (i.e. securities, real estate, other illiquid assets)
+2. Capital Gains Tax Avoidance: The donor will incur no capital gains tax on gifts of appreciated assets held for more than a year (i.e. securities, real estate, other illiquid assets)

 3. Estate Tax Avoidance: The DAF will not be subject to estate taxes.

-4. Tax-Free Investment Appreciation: The investments in the DAF appreciate tax-free, providing the donor additional funds that they can use for charitable gain.
+4. Tax-Free Investment Appreciation: The investments in the DAF grow tax-free, providing the donor additional funds that they can use for charitable granting.

 5. Alternative Minimum Tax (AMT) Reduction: If the donor’s income is subject to alternative minimum tax (AMT), the contribution to their donor advised fund will reduce their AMT impact.